David Berlo’s SMCR Model of Communication Examples & Explanation

 Advantages of Berlo’s SMCR Communication Model

-Berlo's communication model explains the communication system with four primary and 15 sub-components.
-It shows a giant diagram to describe the communication process thoroughly.
-The SMCR model explains the communication process elaborately.
+Berlo’s communication model explains the communication system with four primary and 15 sub-components.
+It presents a comprehensive diagram of the communication process.
+The SMCR model describes the communication process elaborately.

-It focuses on human communication emphasizing the skills, attitudes, knowledge, and social systems of both the sender and receiver.
+It focuses on human communication, emphasizing the skills, attitudes, knowledge, and social systems of both the sender and receiver.

-Disadvantages of the Berlo's SMCR Communication Model
+Disadvantages of Berlo’s SMCR Communication Model

 Additionally, it illustrates a complex communication model that is difficult to understand.
-This model troubles students in perceiving the process.
+This model troubles students in their understanding of the process.

 Conclusion

-SMCR is one of the significant linear communication models that describe the communication process through multiple elements, including Sender, Message, Channel, and Receiver.
-Although this model mentioned various components, it is a one-way directed.
-Berlo's SMCR model is known as the one-step communication model; whereas, the two-step flow of communication is the interactive model.
-In sum, the SMCR model is also a linear model of communication since feedback is excluded.
+SMCR is one of the significant linear communication models that describes the communication process through four elements: the Sender, the Message, the Channel, and the Receiver.
+Although this model mentions various components, it is a one-way directed model.
+Berlo’s SMCR model is known as the one-step communication model; whereas, the two-step flow of communication is the interactive model.
+In sum, the SMCR model is also a linear model of communication, as it excludes feedback.

 Red Ocean & Blue Ocean Strategy Examples & Difference in 2023

-Red Ocean Strategy and Blue Ocean Strategy Examples & Difference in 2023.
+Red Ocean Strategy and Blue Ocean Strategy Examples & Difference in 2026.
 Difference Between Blue ocean and Red ocean strategy.
 Examples of Red Ocean and Blue Ocean Strategy.
 Also, Blue Ocean Strategy Four Action Framework.

 Red Ocean Strategy